-MALA 61183 - Red, White and Green: United States Environmental History

-This course will examine American history from the perspective of the complex relationships between humans and their environment from preliterate times through the 21st century.
-Geographically, the course will be bounded by the limits of the present United States.
+MALA 61183 - Red, White and Green: United States Environmental History be bounded by the limits of the present United States.
 During the term, we will address the following questions: How did the environment shape American history and influence various American societies?
 How have conceptions of the environment changed?
 Do humans interact with the environment any differently now than they did 600 years ago?
 How have environmental concerns shaped politics and political movements?